shichao-an/notes/docs/lkd/ch3.md

 #### Manipulating the Current Process State

-Kernel code often needs to change a process’s state.
+Kernel code often needs to change a process's state.
 The preferred mechanism is using:

 ```c
 set_task_state(task, state); /* set task ‘task’ to state ‘state’ */